Description »

 After breakfast at your hotel, you take the boat to the archipelago town of Vaxholm, passing through some lovely island landscapes on the way.

-With a bustling harbour, imposing stone fort, attractive wooden houses and a number of interesting craft shops, it's worth taking some time to soak up the atmosphere.
+With a bustling harbour, imposing stone fort, attractive wooden houses and a number of interesting craft shops, it's worth taking some time to soak up the atmosphere as you explore Vaxön island on a 10km trail along coast paths and charming streets.
+There are some good opportunities to stop and take a dip along the way and you can also extend the hike to explore the nature reserve area of Bogesund if you wish.

 A real island hopping day today, using a combination of archipelago boat services and rowing boats (rowing distances are very short, crossing the few metres of water that separates some of the islands).